Effective behavior of heterogeneous media governed by strain gradient elasticity: Operator learning

 \subsection{Learning the material and response}

-Figure \ref{fig:fno} shows the results for the nonlinear map $\{f,\lambda\} \to u$.
+We now turn to the nonlinear map $\{f,\lambda\} \to u$ ($i=\{f,\lambda\}, o = u$).
+The results are shown in Figure \ref{fig:fno}.
 We create a dataset of 2500 samples with 500 each at $\lambda = {2, 1, 0.5, 0.25, 0.05}$.
-We pick 2000 samples for training for 2000 epochs.
+We pick 2000 samples at random for training and validation, and retain the remaining $500$ samples for testing.
+We use 2000 epochs for training.
 Figure \ref{fig:fno}(a) shows the training error while Figure \ref{fig:fno}(b) compares four test samples.
 Figure \ref{fig:fno}(c) compares the computed spectrum of the Green's function $\hat{G}(k)$ (truth) with that predicted by the FNO.
-We use the remaining $500$ samples for testing the learnt model.
 We see excellent match showing that the FNO is able to learn the effect of the material length scale.

+In summary, we conclude that {\it the effective behavior of a heterogeneous strain gradient elastic medium can be learnt using a Fourier neural operator}.